aossama/itworx-workshops/ci-with-jenkins-101/05-setup-agent.md

 The Docker Agent Template is the Container which will be started to handle your build process.

-Click **Docker Agent templates...** and then **Add Docker Template**.
+* Click **Docker Agent templates...** and then **Add Docker Template**.
 You can now configure the container options.
-Set the label of the agent to docker-agent.
+* Set the label of the agent to docker-agent.
 This is used by the Jenkins builds to indicate it should be built via the Docker Agent we're defining.
-Make sure it is **Enabled**.
+* Make sure it is **Enabled**.
-For the **Docker Image**, use benhall/dind-jenkins-agent:v2.
-This image is configured with a Docker client Under **Container Settings**, In the "Volumes" text box enter /var/run/docker.sock:/var/run/docker.sock.
+* For the **Docker Image**, use benhall/dind-jenkins-agent:v2.
+This image is configured with a Docker client
+* Under **Container Settings**, In the "Volumes" text box enter /var/run/docker.sock:/var/run/docker.sock.
 This allows our build container to communicate with the host.
-For **Connect Method** select Connect with SSH.
+* For **Connect Method** select Connect with SSH.
 The image is based on the Jenkins SSH Slave image meaning the default Inject SSH key will handle the authenication.
-Click **Save**.
+* Click **Apply** then **Save**.

 Jenkins can now start a **Build Agent** as a container when required.